|

 under now?

-Laurent: "They are trying to destroy the 1987 Constitution,
+Ezili Dantò: "They are trying to destroy the 1987

-before that Constitution, every time a military government would come
+things that happened before that Constitution, every time a military

 That's what happened with regards to getting rid of the military.
 It

-was (being) amended, and this parliament, prior to Aristide's "coup-nap,"
+was (being) amended, and this parliament, prior to Aristide's "coup-napping,"

 would have had the opportunity to ratify it.